Volunteer.

 There are several ways you can help!
 Here are brief overviews of our volunteer opportunities:

-Shopping: Shopping happens every Wednesday and takes about an hour.
-Interested volunteers sign up in advance for the Wednesday of their choice.
-Shoppers come to the Pantry at 4pm to pick up a voucher, shopping list and bags.
-Using the provided list, they shop at Market Basket, then return the purchased food to the Pantry by 5:30pm.
+Shopping: Shopping happens every Wednesday and takes about 1 hour.
+Interested volunteers sign up in advance for the Wednesday of their choice at our SignUp Genius link.
+Shoppers come to the Pantry at 4 pm to pick up a voucher, shopping list, and bags.
+Using the provided list, they shop at Market Basket, then return the purchased food to the Pantry by 5:30 pm.

 Interested volunteers can contact us to inquire about upcoming opportunities.
-We are often at volunteer capacity, so we may ask you to assist in another way - by hosting a fundraiser or a food drive!
+We are often at volunteer capacity, so we may ask you to assist in another way, such as by hosting a fundraiser or a food drive!

 Here are the steps to run a food drive: